fbq('track', 'ViewContent');

 Somehow Halloween is over, we have Veterans Day in less than a week!

-A Couple of Freebies for Veterans Day!
+A Couple of Deals for Veterans Day!
 You'll find a writing paper freebie as well as a freebie to help children keep track of the different patriotic holidays!

-I've rounded up a couple of freebies to share with you!
+I've rounded up a couple of fun deals to share with you!

 Here's a collection of paper for writing thank you letters to veterans!
 After a lesson or two on what veterans are and how they help us, I find letter writing to be a nice way to culminate the activities.

-A Couple of Freebies for Veterans Day!
+A Couple of Deals for Veterans Day!
 You'll find a writing paper freebie as well as a freebie to help children keep track of the different patriotic holidays!

 Hope your students end up with a good understanding of Veterans Day!

-A Couple of Freebies for Veterans Day!
+A Couple of Deals for Veterans Day!
 You'll find a writing paper freebie as well as a freebie to help children keep track of the different patriotic holidays!

 Seven Ways to Brain Fitness for Kids!